DevExpress/devextreme-demos/JSDemos/Demos/Charts/CustomAnnotations/description.md

 ## customizeAnnotation

-You can also use the [customizeAnnotation](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#customizeAnnotation) function to customize an individual chart annotation.
+You can also implement the [customizeAnnotation](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#customizeAnnotation) function to customize an individual chart annotation.